 In January the Institute is relocated to the premises of the Research Institute of the Czechoslovak Sugar industry in Střešovice, Prague.

-The Institute held a Physicist Conference in Liblice and declared the solid state physics and nuclear physics as two main future directions in the Czechoslovak physics.
+The Institute held a Physicist Conference in Liblice and declared the solid state physics and nuclear physics as two main future directions in Czechoslovak physics.

 On 1 July - a government regulation establishes the Central Physical Institute.
 It was created by merging the Institute for Physical Research with the Institute of Optics and Fine Mechanics and the Geophysical Institute.